-The International Organisation for Migration (IOM) provides support to the Swedish Migration Agency in connection with return and practical cooperation with regard to resettlement.
+The International Organisation for Migration (IOM External link, opens in new window.) provides support to the Swedish Migration Agency in connection with return and practical cooperation with regard to resettlement.

-The International Centre for Migration Policy Development (ICMPD) has a central role involving support and secretariat functions for the international migration dialogues, the Budapest Process and the Prague Process.
+The International Centre for Migration Policy Development (ICMPD) External link, opens in new window. has a central role involving support and secretariat functions for the international migration dialogues, the Budapest Process and the Prague Process.
 The Swedish Migration Agency's cooperation with the ICMPD takes place primarily within the framework of international projects.

 Intergovernmental Consultations on Migration, Asylum and Refugees (IGC) External link, opens in new window. is an informal forum where officials in different countries can discuss and exchange information on issues of asylum and migration.
 IGC compiles inquiries, provides statistics and organises meetings on different themes.